Probely/farcaster-onprem-agent/README.md

   >  /etc/init.d/docker-compose.probely-onprem-agent restart
   >  ```

-* Check that the agent connected successfully
+* Check that the Agent connected successfully

   After starting the Agent, it should link-up with Probely.
 Run the following command: